ADEPT-ML/Server/README.md

 ## What is ADEPT?

 ADEPT is a framework for detecting anomalies in energy consumption data.
 As such, it includes interfaces for processing user time series data and can be used to interactively visualize explanatory information about anomalies.
 ADEPT features several shallow and deep machine learning algorithms for anomaly detection and explanation.

 The ADEPT framework was presented at ECML PKDD 2022 in Grenoble, France, as a contribution to the Demo Track.
-_Müller, B. T., et. al. (2022).
+_Müller, B. T., et al. (2022).
 ADEPT: Anomaly Detection, Explanation, and Processing for Time Series with a Focus on Energy Consumption Data._

 The framework was designed and implemented as part of a project group at the Faculty of Computer Science at the Technical University of Dortmund.
 Originally, it was intended to support the university's facility management in finding anomalous energy consumption and make informed decisions on how to intervene.

 Note: Because the university's energy consumption data is under strict NDA, we are unable to provide the original data.